StratifyLabs/StratifyBlog/content/device/2020-12-29-Filesystem-Inspired-Abstraction-in-embedded-cpp.md

 }
 ```

 The above code (or variations of it) seemed to appear *a lot* in my previous C++ libraries.
-To avoid rewriting this algorithm, I created an abstrat `FileObject` that could be written to by reading another `FileObject`.
+To avoid rewriting this algorithm, I created an abstract `FileObject` that could be written to by reading another `FileObject`.

 ```c++
 class Write {